Mid-40s HR director at a corner-office desk, late afternoon golden hour, confronting a number on her laptop

 Caregiver-driven turnover

 Caregiver employees turn over at approximately 13% annually vs ~10% baseline.
-The incremental ~3 percentage points is multiplied by your industry's typical replacement-cost factor (0.40–1.50× annual salary; HCE roles run 2×+ — see HCE callout above).
+The incremental ~3 percentage points is multiplied by your industry's typical replacement-cost factor (0.40–1.50× annual salary; Senior, hard-to-replace roles run 2×+ — see the senior-talent callout above).
 Source: SHRM turnover benchmarks.

 Role-shrinkage